Fred Robinson, Ph.D.

 Our work will provide novel insights into how dysregulation of PtdIns3P and PtdIns(3,5)P2 leads to cellular dysfunction and neurological disease.
 This work also has the potential to lead to therapies for peripheral neuropathies and other diseases of myelin.
 Understanding how the Schwann cell endosomal-lysosomal pathway is altered by the dysregulation of 3-phosphoinositides is critical to the design of an appropriate pharmacological intervention in CMT4B.
 In addition, the identification of downstream targets of Mtmr2-Mtmr13 may allow us to define novel signaling pathways, both in the peripheral and central nervous system.

-Ng, A.A., Logan, A.M., Schmidt, E.J. and Robinson F.L.
-(2013).
-The CMT4B disease-causing phosphatases Mtmr2 and Mtmr13 localize to the Schwann cell cytoplasm and endomembrane compartments, where they depend upon each other to achieve wild-type levels of protein expression.
-Hum.
-Mol.
+Ng AA, Logan AM, Schmidt EJ, Robinson FL.
+(2013) The CMT4B disease-causing phosphatases Mtmr2 and Mtmr13 localize to the Schwann cell cytoplasm and endomembrane compartments, where they depend upon each other to achieve wild-type levels of protein expression.
+Human Mol.
 Genet.
 22:1493-1506.